 Route 21 Riverdale/METRO Connect Riverdale Microtransit Zone Pilot Project

 To improve the customer experience and make efficient use of agency resources, METRO suspended Route 21 Riverdale in March 2020 to begin a 1-year microtransit pilot project.
-METRO staff recommends permanently removing Route 21 and continuing to offer Riverdale residents microtransit service.
+The former Route 21 Riverdale was permanently discontinued in August 2020 and Riverdale residents continue to be served via METRO Connect Riverdale microtransit service.

 Routes 12 Clinton Center/Airport and 20 Hanger Hill/College Station

-To improve access to transit and the rider experience, METRO staff recommends replacing Routes 12 Clinton Center Airport and 20 Hanger Hill/College Station, the two lowest ridership non-express fixed routes in the bus system, with a METRO Connect microtransit zone that covers Hanger Hill, East Village, College Station, the airport and the port.
-This change will provide convenient, on-demand, nearby transit service to more residences and job sites.
-This change would include adding Sunday service to Route 20, which it has not previously enjoyed, and placing a transit stop at the River Cities Travel Center for connections to 11 other routes and various microtransit zones.
+To improve access to transit and the rider experience, the former Routes 12 Clinton Center Airport and 20 Hanger Hill/College Station, the two lowest ridership non-express fixed routes in the bus system, were replaced with a METRO Connect microtransit zone that covers Hanger Hill, East Village, College Station, the airport and the port.
+This temporary zone will be slightly expanded and made permanent in June 2022 as the METRO Connect East Little Rock Zone.
+This change provides convenient, on-demand, nearby transit service to more residences and job sites.
+This change also includes adding Sunday service to the former Route 20, service area, which it has not previously enjoyed.
+The zone offers connections to most METRO fixed bus routes and various microtransit zones at the River Cities Travel Center.
+In addition, special fixed-route “tripper” service are provided to serve the eStem Schools East Village campus.
+Tripper bus runs coincide with morning and afternoon dismissal times from eStem’s East Village campus during the academic year.

 Map of Approved East Little Rock Microtransit Zone

-Specifically, this METRO Links paratransit service map – adjusted for all the accompanying route change recommendations for Spring/Summer 2021, with timing subject to METRO’s ongoing COVID-19 service response (or beyond, depending on the implementation phasing) – details areas of impact: The teal color on the majority of the map represents proposed paratransit coverage, all of which is currently in service.
-The yellow-green color on the map represents areas that currently have paratransit service that would not be covered by paratransit service in Spring/Summer 2021 (or beyond, depending on the implementation phasing).
+Specifically, this METRO Links paratransit service map – adjusted for all the accompanying route change recommendations for Summer or Fall 2022, with timing subject to METRO’s ongoing COVID-19 service response (or beyond, depending on the implementation phasing) – details areas of impact: The teal color on the majority of the map represents proposed paratransit coverage, all of which is currently in service.
+The yellow-green color on the map represents areas that currently have paratransit service that would not be covered by paratransit service in Summer or Fall 2022 (or beyond, depending on the implementation phasing).
 Most of these areas, such as the Levy/Amboy neighborhood in North Little Rock and the airport and port/Hanger Hill and College Station neighborhoods area in East Little Rock will instead enjoy microtransit service, which operates with accessible vehicles and offers paratransit riders something regular paratransit service cannot: Same-day service without up-to-30-minute pickup windows, with fixed-route service fares (which are half the cost of paratransit service).
 The areas in blue, which are a small residential area in Southwest Little Rock and along the proposed Route 5 West Markham extension along Chenal Boulevard to the Chenal Promenade shopping center, represent new paratransit service coverage.
-These changes are dependent on all existing route recommendations going into effect beginning in Spring/Summer 2021.
+These changes are dependent on all existing route recommendations going into effect beginning in 2022-2023.
 METRO’s ongoing COVID-19 response will require phased implementation of the plan, and phase timing adjustments will be made as necessary.

 Map of Approved METRO Links Service Area

 There was a 30-day public comment period July 8-Aug.
 7 for the 2020 proposed annual service enhancements, followed by by a Tuesday, Aug.
-25 approval for the proposed changes, with modifications to Routes 4, 5 and 13, by the METRO Board of Directors.
-Changes will be implemented beginning in Spring/Summer 2021, with timing subject to METRO’s ongoing COVID-19 service response and phase timing adjustments made as needed.
+25, 2020 approval for the proposed changes, with modifications to Routes 4, 5 and 13, by the METRO Board of Directors.
+Changes will be implemented beginning in Summer or Fall 2022, with timing subject to METRO’s ongoing COVID-19 service response and phase timing adjustments made as needed.

 Bookmark rrmetro.org, sign up for our enewsletter at the bottom of this page, follow @rrmetro on Facebook and Twitter, email us using the contact form at the bottom of the Questions/Contact Us link, call us at 501-375-6717 and mail us at the administration address below.